dart-lang/language/working/0723-static-extensions/feature-specification.md

 arguments `S1 ..
 Ss` to `f` such that `[S1/X1 ..
 Ss/Xs]C<T1 ..
 Tk>` is
 assignable to the greatest closure of `P`.

-#### Implicit invocation of a constructor in a static extension

-A static extension constructor marked with the modifier `implicit` can be invoked implicitly.

-*For example, we can have a declaration `Distance d = 1;`, and it may be transformed into `Distance d = Distance.fromInt(1);` where `Distance.fromInt` is an enabled implicit constructor declared in an accessible static extension with on-class `Distance` whose parameter type is `int`.*

-First, we need to introduce the notion of an assignment position.

-An expression can occur in an _assignment position_.
-This includes being the right hand side of an assignment, an initializing expression in a variable declaration, an actual argument in a function or method invocation, the right operand of a binary operator, and more.

-*This concept is already used to determine whether a coercion like generic function instantiation is applicable.
-In this document we rely on this concept being defined already.
-Currently it has been implemented, but not specified.*

-Assume that an expression `e` occurs in an assignment position with context type schema `P`.
-In this situation, type inference is performed on `e` with context type schema `P`, and the resulting expression `e0` has some type `T0`.
-Assume that `e0` is not subject to any built-in coercions *(at this time this means generic function instantiation or call method tear-off)*, and `T0` is not assignable to the greatest closure of `P`.
-In this case we say that `e` is _potentially subject to implicit construction with source type_ `T0`.

-If an expression `e` is potentially subject to implicit construction with source type `T0`, the following steps are performed:

-- Gather every accessible static extension that declares one or more `implicit` constructors, and that is applicable with context type schema `P`.
-Assume that the result is the set `E1 ..
-En` of static extensions, each with an actual type argument list `A1 ..
-An` *(each `Aj` is a list of types, whose length is the same as the type parameter list of `Ej`)*.
-  The candidate constructors are then all constructors in `E1 ..
-En` which are marked `implicit`, and which are enabled.
-- For each candidate constructor _k_, eliminate _k_ from the set of candidates if `T0` is not assignable to the instantiated parameter type of _k_ with the actual type arguments `Aj` of the static extension `Ej` that declares _k_.
-- If the set of candidate constructors is empty, a compile-time error occurs.
-- Otherwise, if none of the candidate constructors is most specific with the given actual type arguments of the enclosing static extension, an error occurs.
-- Otherwise, one specific static extension `Ej` with actual type arguments `Aj`, and one enabled constructor _k_ declared by `Ej` is most specific.
-Let `C.name` (respectively `C`) be the name of _k_.
-- The expression `e` is then replaced by `Ej<Aj>.C.name(e0)` (respectively `Ej<Aj>.C(e0)`).

-*Note that no further type inference is applied to this expression: The static extension `Ej` has received actual type arguments `Aj`, and this fully determines the type arguments passed to `C`.
-Finally, `e0` has been subject to type inference in the first step.*

 ### Dynamic Semantics

 The dynamic semantics of static members of a static extension is the same